zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is quite common nowadays if you buy electronic  goods, such as a computer.
 The store will take the computer back, but it won’t  give you 100 percent of the money.
 It will keep some of the money as a restocki ng fee.
 Spencer is surprised by this.
 He says, “Really?”
 The clerk says, “I’m af raid so.”
 “I’m afraid so” is a

-polite, formal way of saying yes, especially when y ou are telling someone something that the person doesn’t like or is not ha ppy with.
+polite, formal way of saying yes, especially when y ou are telling someone something that the person doesn’t like or is not happy with.
 Spencer says, “Okay, that’s fine,” meaning no problem.

 He continues, “I also received this one as a gift, but I don’t have a receipt.”
 The clerk says, “Let me look up that merchandise in our  system.”
 “To look up” is a two-word phrasal verb meaning to find something – i n this case, to find something on a computer system.
 The word “merchandi se” (merchandise) is a word that means things that you buy and sell.
 It’s a general term for anything that is sold.
 So, in the title of this episode we have “ Returning and Exchanging ‘Merchandise.’”
 Merchandise is something you buy at  a store.